Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 they'd probably miss.

-Bullet would just go, doink.
+Bullet would just go, dink.

-And I'd say, well, you know the rules, you missed, I can go now.
+And I'd say, well, you know the rules you missed, I can go now.

-And they'd go, fuck.
+And I go, fuck.

 Oh, we've got to change that rule.